It depends on what eye condition you have.

 Laser surgery is available on the NHS for eye conditions that, without treatment, can lead to loss of vision.

-But it's not available for conditions that can be treated successfully in other ways, such as short- or long-sightedness, which can be treated with glasses or contact lenses.
+However, laser surgery is not available for eye conditions that can be treated successfully in other ways, such as short- or long-sightedness, which can be treated with glasses or contact lenses.

 Which conditions can be treated on the NHS?